Nicola D'Ascenzo: Stained glass

 In 1916, the studio completed four 14 ft (4.27 m)-diameter roundel windows for the tower of the Victor Talking Machine Company in Camden, New Jersey.
 Each depicted the company's logo – "His Master's Voice" (also known as "Nipper") – a dog listening quizzically to a gramophone.
 At night, the windows were illuminated, and the west-facing window was visible from Philadelphia, on the opposite side of the Delaware River.
-The original windows were removed in 1969 and the studio manufactured identical replacement windows which were installed in the tower in 1979.
-The current tower windows are 2003 reproductions made by another firm.
+The original windows were removed in 1969, and D-Ascenzo Studios manufactured replicas that were installed in the tower in 1979.
+The current tower windows are 2003 replicas made by another firm.
 The Camden County Historical Society and the Wolfgram Library at Widener University each possess one of the original windows.
+Another original window, given to the Smithsonian Institution, is on display in the National Museum of American History.

 Perhaps D'Ascenzo Studios' most varied commission was for Rodeph Shalom Synagogue (1927) in Philadelphia.
 The Moorish Revival building was designed by architects (and brothers) Grant and Edward Simon, and nearly every surface in its sanctuary was covered with decoration.
 The studio designed its murals, twenty stained glass windows (including the glass ceiling of the dome), lighting fixtures, carpets, and even the bronze ark for the Torah.
 The studio also created the mosaics on the synagogue's façade, whose colors remain vibrant after nearly ninety years.

 For the Cathedral of the Air (1930) – a memorial chapel dedicated to World War I aviators, at Naval Air Station Lakehurst in New Jersey – the studio created a set of fifteen stained glass windows depicting the history of aviation.
 These ranged from Leonardo da Vinci's sketches of flying machines to Charles Lindberg's 1927 flight over the Atlantic Ocean (only three years earlier).
 Lakehurst was later the site of the 1937 Hindenburg disaster.